ait-aecid/AlertBERT/aitads_augmented/README.md

 ## Using AIT-ADS-A

-To load AIT-ADS-A into a PyTorch dataset use the `AITAlertDataset` class defined in `../deep_learning/aitads.py` instantiated with the keyword arguments `flavour="augmented"` and `config` the name to a config file.
+To load AIT-ADS-A into a PyTorch dataset use the `AITAlertDataset` class defined in `../alertbert/aitads.py` instantiated with the keyword arguments `flavour="augmented"` and `config` the name to a config file.
 The config name `"original"` recreates the original AIT-ADS with the augmented dataset class (except for the small difference that dnsteal alerts of the first days are not discarded but moved to the next days).

-To create a new configuration of AIT-ADS-A it is sufficient to define a config file as described below and, to evaluate models on this configuration, build a ground truth vocabulary of it by running `python -m alertbert.model_eval_utils config-name`.
+To create a new configuration of AIT-ADS-A it is sufficient to define a config file as described below and, to evaluate models on this configuration, build a ground truth vocabulary of it by running `python -m alertbert.model_eval_utils <config-name>`.
 If you create a new config file, please add a short description of it to the list below.

 ### Config files